 Stefan Brands was the founder and CEO of Credentica, a firm specializing in encryption and cryptographic software.
 There, he helped develop the U-Prove cryptographic technology.
 Credentica was taken over by Microsoft in early 2008.
 He and other key colleagues joined Microsoft and have been continuing their work with cryptographic software and U-Prove since then.
 Mr. Brands is also Adjunct Professor of Computer Science at McGill University, Canada and the author of "Rethinking Public Key Infrastructures and Digital Certificates; Building in Privacy."

-Prof. Julie E. Cohen, Georgetown University Law Center
+Julie Cohen, Professor, Georgetown University Law Center

 Professor Cohen teaches and writes about intellectual property law and data privacy law, with particular focus on computer software and digital works and on the intersection of copyright, privacy, and the First Amendment in cyberspace.
 She is co-author of Copyright in a Global Information Economy (Aspen Law & Business 2002), and is a member of the Advisory Boards of the Electronic Privacy Information Center and Public Knowledge.
 Following law school, Professor Cohen clerked for the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit, and then practiced with the San Francisco firm of McCutchen, Doyle, Brown & Enersen, where she specialized in intellectual property litigation.
 Prior to joining the Law Center Faculty in 1999, Professor Cohen was Assistant Professor of Law at the University of Pittsburgh School of Law.